 The concept of sustainable habitats is based on the idea of creating living spaces that minimize their environmental impact while meeting the needs of the occupants.
-In this context, solar energy plays an essential role, providing a renewable and clean energy source that meets modern demands.
+In this context, solar energy plays an essential role, providing a renewable and clean energy source that meets modern requirements.

 Basic Principles of Sustainable Habitats